ruotianluo/torch-rnn-server/README.md

 (You can read a bit more about the corpus and find a link to download it [here](https://www.robinsloan.com/note/writing-with-the-machine).)

+You could also use arxiv_model.t7 which is trained on cs.CV category arxiv papers.

 ###Running the server

 Finally!
 You can start the server with